ZiyinSun/git_practice/Markdown_cheat_sheet.md

 You can also use words, to fit your writing style more closely[^note].

-[^1]: My reference.

-[^2]: Every new line should be prefixed with 2 spaces.
-  This allows you to have a footnote with multiple lines.
-[^note]:
-    Named footnotes will still render with numbers instead of the text but allow easier identification and linking.
-    This footnote also has been made with a different syntax using 4 spaces for new lines.

 Tables

 Colons can be used to align columns.